1. MAJOR SCIENTIFIC DISCOVERIES

-- Collection and analysis of 40,000 specimens and samples, 15,000 litres of water, 240 video transects and 92miles of geophysical data.
+- Collection and analysis of 40,000 specimens and samples, 240 video transects and 92miles of geophysical data.

-2. CAPACITY DEVELOPMENT & ACCELERATING SCIENTIFIC DISCOVERY
+3. CAPACITY DEVELOPMENT & ACCELERATING SCIENTIFIC DISCOVERY

 Post-Mission, the Nekton Oxford Deep Ocean Research Institute was established.
 Centralised and led by Nekton, this new Institute sits at the heart of a network of international laboratories collaborating to achieve rapid sample and specimen analysis, data processing and publication.

-3. GLOBAL PUBLIC ENGAGEMENT & EDUCATION
+4. GLOBAL PUBLIC ENGAGEMENT & EDUCATION

-- 750 million audience reach: (July 2016 - June 2017) with Tier 1 Media - BBC, Telegraph, New Scientist, Guardian, Sky News, Forbes, PBS, Geographical, Sirius XM and Huffington Post (figures independently audited by our partners)
+- 750 million audience reach: (July 2016 - April 2018) with Tier 1 Media - BBC, Telegraph, New Scientist, Guardian, Sky News, Forbes, PBS, Geographical, Sirius XM and Huffington Post (figures independently audited by our partners)

-- World-class content: Content highlights include 30-minute documentary, 2 X 360-degree mini-documentaries, 11 x video reports, 10 X 360-degree short films and a record breaking deepest live radio show ever broadcast (with Sirius XM).
+- World-class content: Content highlights include 30-minute documentary, 2 X 360-degree mini-documentaries, 11 x video reports, 10 X 360-degree short films

 - New educational programme: Submarine STEM launched globally with educational resources created in partnership with Digital Explorer and aligned to the UK curricula.
 Content includes lesson plans, 9 new educational films and dynamic 360-degree films.